tmds/dotnet-shift/README.md

 ### Persistent Storage

-Persistent volume claims can be configured using `ContainerPersistentStorage`.
+Persistent volume claims can be configured using `K8sPersistentStorage`.

 `Access` can be set to `ReadWriteOnce`, `ReadOnlyMany`, `ReadWriteMany`, `ReadWriteOncePod`.
 The default is `ReadWriteOnce`.
 When `Access` is `ReadWriteOnce` or `ReadWriteOncePod` the deployment will use the recreate strategy to ensure the previous pod is terminated so the new pod can attach.